-It is very important to diagnose childhood leukemia as early as possible and to determine what type of leukemia it is so that treatment can be tailored to provide the best chance of success.
-The exams and tests below are used to diagnose the disease, to help determine what type of leukemia it is, and to measure how advanced it may be.
+It’s important to diagnose childhood leukemia as early as possible and to determine what type of leukemia it is so that treatment can be tailored to provide the best chance of success.

 Medical history and physical exam

-If your child has signs and symptoms that suggest they may have leukemia, the doctor will want to get a thorough medical history, including how long the symptoms have been present and whether or not there is any history of exposure to risk factors.
+If your child has signs and symptoms that might suggest leukemia, the doctor will want to get a thorough medical history to learn about the symptoms and how long your child has had them.
+The doctor may also ask about exposure to possible risk factors.
 A family history of cancer, especially leukemia, may also be important.

-If the doctor thinks your child might have leukemia, he or she will need to check samples of cells from your child’s blood and bone marrow to be sure of the diagnosis.
-Other tissue and cell samples may also be taken to help guide treatment.
+If the doctor thinks your child might have leukemia, samples of your child’s blood and bone marrow will need to be checked to be sure of the diagnosis.
+Your child’s doctor may refer you to a pediatric oncologist, a doctor who specializes in childhood cancers (including leukemias), to have some of these tests done.
+If leukemia is found, other body tissue and cell samples may also be taken to help guide treatment.

-Blood samples for tests for leukemia are taken as they are for other tests – usually from a vein in the arm.
-In infants and younger children, they may be taken from other veins (such as in the feet or scalp) or from a “finger stick.”
+The first tests done to look for leukemia are blood tests.
+The blood samples are usually taken from a vein in the arm, but in infants and younger children they may be taken from other veins (such as in the feet or scalp) or from a “finger stick.”

 Blood counts and blood smears are the usual tests done on these samples.
-A complete blood count (CBC) is done to determine how many of each type of blood cell are present in the blood.
+A complete blood count (CBC) is done to determine how many blood cells of each type are in the blood.
 For a blood smear, a small sample of blood is spread on a glass slide and looked at under a microscope.
-Abnormal numbers of different blood cell types and changes in the way these cells look may make the doctor suspect leukemia.
+Abnormal numbers of blood cells and changes in the way these cells look may make the doctor suspect leukemia.

-Most children with acute leukemia — lymphocytic or myeloid — will have too many white blood cells and not enough red blood cells and/or platelets.
+Most children with leukemia will have too many white blood cells and not enough red blood cells and/or platelets.
 Many of the white blood cells in the blood will be blasts, an early type of blood cell normally found only in the bone marrow.
-Even though these findings may make a doctor suspect that a child has leukemia, usually the disease cannot be diagnosed for sure without looking at a sample of bone marrow cells.
+Even though these findings may make a doctor suspect that a child has leukemia, usually the disease can’t be diagnosed for sure without looking at a sample of bone marrow cells.

 Bone marrow aspiration and biopsy

 Bone marrow samples are obtained from a bone marrow aspiration and biopsy – 2 tests that are usually done at the same time.
-The samples are usually taken from the back of the pelvic (hip) bones, but in some cases they may be taken from the front of the pelvic bones, the breastbone (sternum [very rarely in children]), or other bones.
+The samples are usually taken from the back of the pelvic (hip) bones, but sometimes they may be taken from the front of the pelvic bones or from other bones.

-For a bone marrow aspiration, the skin over the hip and the surface of the bone is cleaned and numbed with local anesthetic.
-In most cases, the child is also given other medicines to reduce pain or even be asleep during the procedure.
-A thin, hollow needle is then inserted into the bone and a syringe is used to suck out (aspirate) a small amount of liquid bone marrow.
+For a bone marrow aspiration, the skin over the hip bone is cleaned and numbed by injecting a local anesthetic or applying a numbing cream.
+In most cases, the child is also given other medicines to make them drowsy or even go to sleep during the procedure.
+A thin, hollow needle is then inserted into the bone, and a syringe is used to suck out (aspirate) a small amount of liquid bone marrow.

 A bone marrow biopsy is usually done just after the aspiration.
-A small piece of bone and marrow is removed with a slightly larger needle that is twisted as it is pushed down into the bone.
+A small piece of bone and marrow is removed with a slightly larger needle that is pushed down into the bone.
 Once the biopsy is done, pressure will be applied to the site to help prevent any bleeding.

-These bone marrow tests are used to diagnose leukemia and may be repeated later to tell if the leukemia is responding to treatment.
+These bone marrow tests are used to diagnose leukemia, but they may also be repeated later to tell if the leukemia is responding to treatment.